ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 There are several reasons why developers may wish to separate the debug information from the executable:

 - Avoid inadvertently revealing sensitive implementation details about the application.
 The availability of symbol information makes binary analysis and reverse engineering of the application’s executable easier.
 - Debug information can be very large – in some cases even larger than the executable code itself!
-For this reason, most Linux distributions distribute debug information for application packages in separate debug info files
+For this reason, most Linux distributions distribute debug information for application packages in separate debug info files.

-The following series of commands needed to the generate the debug info file, strip the debugging information from the main executable, and to add the debug link section.
+The following series of commands generate the debug info file, strip the debugging information from the main executable, and add the debug link section.

 ~~~~sh
 objcopy --only-keep-debug executable_file executable_file.debug